 As Hurley teaches, the state must guard against "conflation of message with messenger" because "a speaker's objection to speaking or disseminating a particular ideological message is at the core of the no-compelled-speech doctrine."
+Duncan,

-Duncan, Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
+Seeing the No-Compelled-Speech Doctrine Clearly, 99 Neb.
 L. Rev. at 64.
 The trial judge in Hurley erroneously reasoned that the parade organizer's rejection of a group's message was tantamount to "discrimination on the basis of the innate personhood of the group's members."
 Id. (emphasis added).
 The First Amendment guards a speaker's autonomy to "discriminate" by favoring viewpoints he wishes to express and rejecting other viewpoints.
 Id.
-Rejecting a message is not equivalent to rejecting a person who prefers that message.
-Similarly, rejecting transgender ideology that conflicts with biological reality is not tantamount to rejecting a person who is confused about his or her gender.
+Rejecting a message is not tantamount to rejecting a gender-confused person.

-E. The prohibition of viewpoint discrimination, firmly entrenched in Supreme Court precedent, is a necessary component of the Free Speech Clause.
+E. The prohibition of viewpoint discrimination is firmly entrenched in Supreme Court precedent as a necessary component of the Free Speech Clause.